The Double Transpose of the Ruelle Operator: Abstract

 \section{Abstract}

-In this paper we study the double transpose extension of the Ruelle transfer ope\-ra\-tor $\mathscr{L}_{f}$ associated to a general real continuous potential $f\in C(\Omega)$, where $\Omega=E^{\mathbb{N}}$ and $E$ is any compact metric space.
-For this extension, we prove the existence of non-negative eigenfunctions, in the Banach lattice sense, associated to $\lambda_{f}$, the spectral radius of the Ruelle operator acting on $C(\Omega)$.
-As an application, we show that the natural extension of the Ruelle operator to $L^1(\Omega,\mathscr{B}(\Omega),\nu)$ (for a suitable Borel probability measure $\nu$) always has an eigenfunction associated to $\lambda_{f}$.
-These eigenfunctions agree with the usual maximal eigenfunctions, when the potential $f$ is either in H\"older or Walters spaces.
-We also constructed solutions to the classical (finite-state spaces) and generalized (general compact metric spaces) variational problem avoiding the standard normalization technique.
+In this paper we study the double transpose of the $L^1(X,\mathscr{B}(X),\nu)$-extensions of the Ruelle transfer ope\-ra\-tor $\mathscr{L}_{f}$ associated to a general real continuous potential $f\in C(X)$, where $X=E^{\mathbb{N}}$, the alphabet $E$ is any compact metric space and $\nu$ is a maximal eigenmeasure.
+For this operator, denoted by $\mathbb{L}^{**}_{f}$, we prove the existence of some non-negative eigenfunction, in the Banach lattice sense, associated to $\rho(\mathscr{L}_{f})$, the spectral radius of the Ruelle operator acting on $C(X)$.
+As an application, we obtain a sufficient condition ensuring that the natural extension of the Ruelle operator to $L^1(X,\mathscr{B}(X),\nu)$ has an eigenfunction associated to $\rho(\mathscr{L}_{f})$.
+These eigenfunctions agree with the usual maximal eigenfunctions, when the potential $f$ belongs to the H\"older, Walters or Bowen class.
+We also construct solutions to the classical and generalized variational problem, using the eigenvector constructed here.